 If you're taking your computer with you, but not your external or secondary hard drives and you're going to be away for greater than 30 days...

 While Backblaze is designed to retain data for 30 days from the last time data was scanned by the Backblaze software on your computer, you can effectively stop Backblaze from scanning and noting missing external drives by temporarily pausing it.
-However, the simplest way to avoid the 30 day limit for your files if you are going on vacation is to turn on extended version history This will allow you to extended your backup time to a year, or forever (this feature will be an additional charge).
+However, the simplest way to avoid the 30-day limit for your files if you are going on vacation is to turn on extended version history This will allow you to extend your backup time to a year, or forever (this feature will be an additional charge).
 Please click the link above or here to get the instruction to turn on the feature.
 If you choose not to use this feature please continue reading below.

 Before you leave your external drives, make sure Backblaze is up to date, all external or secondary drives are connected, and the Backblaze control panel or system preference reports 0 files remaining to be backed up.
 After you've verified that, leave any external or secondary drives connected, then open the Backblaze control panel/system preference, clicking "Settings" then "Schedule," and changing the schedule to "Backup only when I click <backup now>."
 While you're away from your external or secondary drives, do not click the Backup Now button or start any backups.